jepa/cocos_mpa/README.md

-# Cliamte change and fisheries on the Parque Nacional de Cocos, COsta Rica
+# Cliamte change and fisheries on the Parque Nacional de Cocos, Costa Rica
 Repository for project on Isla Cocos and Bicentenario in Costa Rica with MarViva

 # Authors